 With Row Owners however, you cannot do this.
 By enabling a row owner you give complete ownership (and privacy) to the user that owns that row.

 You can make more than one column a row-owner column.
-For example, in the table below, we've made another column which contains an administrator's email in every row.
+For example, in the table below, we've made another column that contains an administrator's email in every row.
 This way, each individual user is a row owner for their row, but the administrator is also a row owner.

 You can also use an array column as a row owner column to give multiple people access to the same row.
 Simply choose an array column in the data editor and make it the row owner column in the same way.